BlockScience/cats/README.md

 AWS, GCP, Azure, etc. on a Mesh Network interconnected by IPFS.

-CAT Nodes are **Data Products** - peer-nodes on a mesh network that encapsulate components (*) to function as a service providing access to a domain's analytical data as a product; * code, data & metadata, and infrastructure
+CAT Nodes are **Data Products** - peer-nodes on a mesh network that encapsulate components (*) to function as a service providing access to a domain's analytical data as a product; * code, data & metadata, and infrastructure.

 **In the following image:**
 * Large ovals in the image above represent **Data Products** servicing each other with Data